General Questions

 - Face reenactment - Videos where facial expressions and movements are manipulated

-As AI video generation tools like SORA and Veo 3 become more accessible, detecting AI-generated content has become crucial for verifying video authenticity.
+As AI video generation tools like Sora 2, Veo 3, Kling, and Grok Imagine become more accessible, detecting AI-generated content has become crucial for verifying video authenticity.

-Our AI video detection system uses advanced machine learning to analyze videos for signs of AI generation, including SORA-generated content, Veo 3 videos, deepfakes, and other synthetic media:
+Our AI video detection system uses advanced machine learning to analyze videos for signs of AI generation, including content from Sora 2, Veo 3, Kling, Runway, Grok Imagine, deepfakes, and other synthetic media:

 - Frame Analysis: We extract 16 frames from your video and analyze each one for AI-generated artifacts

-- Deep Learning: An EfficientNet-B0 neural network trained on SORA, Veo 3, deepfake, and synthetic video datasets examines visual features
+- Deep Learning: An EfficientNet neural network trained on Sora 2, Veo 3, Kling, Runway, Grok, deepfake, and synthetic video datasets examines visual features

-- Temporal Attention: We check for temporal inconsistencies typical of AI-generated videos, including SORA and Veo 3 content
+- Temporal Attention: We check for temporal inconsistencies typical of AI-generated videos from all major generators

-- Pattern Recognition: The AI looks for generation artifacts from SORA, Veo 3, GANs, diffusion models, and deepfake techniques
+- Pattern Recognition: The AI looks for generation artifacts from Sora, Veo, Kling, Runway, GANs, diffusion models, and deepfake techniques

 - Confidence Scoring: You receive a probability score (0-100%) indicating likelihood of AI generation or manipulation

-Our system is specifically trained to detect modern AI video generators like SORA and Veo 3, while also maintaining high accuracy on traditional deepfake detection.
+Our system is specifically trained to detect modern AI video generators like Sora 2, Veo 3, Kling AI, Runway Gen-4, and Grok Imagine, while also maintaining high accuracy on traditional deepfake detection.

 Yes!
 Our AI video detection service is completely free to use for individual users.
-You can analyze videos for SORA-generated content, Veo 3 videos, deepfakes, and synthetic media without any cost, subscription, or registration required.
+You can analyze videos for Sora 2, Veo 3, Kling, Runway, Grok Imagine, deepfakes, and synthetic media without any cost, subscription, or registration required.

 For enterprise users with high-volume needs or API access requirements, please contact us for pricing information.